tldr-pages/tldr/pages/linux/mocp.md

 `mocp --clear`

-- Play the first song in the play queue while MOC is in the background:
+- Play or stop the currently queued song while MOC is in the background:

-`mocp --play`

-- Stop any playing songs while MOC is in the background:

-`mocp --stop`
+`mocp --{{play|stop}}`

-- Close MOC while it is in the backgroud:
+- Stop the MOC server while it is in the backgroud:

 `mocp --exit`